Imbria Pharmaceuticals

 Seed Round in 2006

-Allegiance Hospice Group specializes in providing hospice care to patients with terminal illnesses in the Merrimack Valley and Southeastern Massachusetts.
-The organization employs an interdisciplinary team that includes physicians, nurses, home healthcare aides, social workers, counselors, and volunteers to deliver comprehensive palliative care.
-Their services encompass inpatient nursing and rehabilitation treatments, ensuring that patients receive the necessary support and comfort during this critical time.
-Allegiance Hospice Group is dedicated to enhancing the quality of life for patients and their families through compassionate care tailored to individual needs.
+Allegiance Hospice Group specializes in providing hospice care to patients in the Merrimack Valley and Southeastern Massachusetts.
+The organization employs an interdisciplinary team that includes physicians, nurses, home healthcare aides, social workers, mental health workers, counselors, and volunteers.
+This team delivers comprehensive palliative care to individuals with terminal illnesses, ensuring that patients receive the necessary support and treatment to manage their conditions effectively.
+Allegiance Hospice is committed to enhancing the quality of life for its patients through compassionate care tailored to their specific needs.